 - Cinnamon – I love adding cinnamon to this recipe.
 It makes the oats taste a little sweeter without adding more sugar.

-- Vanilla protein powder – Use a high-quality protein powder that isn’t chalky and doesn’t have a weird aftertaste.
+- Vanilla protein powder – Use a high-quality scoop of protein powder that isn’t chalky and doesn’t have a weird aftertaste.
 Designer Whey is my favorite go-to protein powder, and I use it in all kinds of recipes like protein coffee, protein donuts, and all of my morning smoothies.

 - Banana – The last ingredient, sliced bananas on top of your overnight oats gives them texture and another delicious flavor!